 It’s unfortunate that Newman didn’t make his commercial breakthrough with Sail Away or Good Old Boys – he’d probably be more widely respected.
 Little Criminals still has a lot to like regardless.

 Randy Newman followed his best-selling record with a less convincing effort.
-Newman’s songs became nastier and more cynical – Good Old Boys worked because, underneath the jokes at the expense of southerners, it was clear that Newman retained affection for the subject matter.
+Newman’s songs became nastier and more cynical – Good Old Boys worked because, underneath the jokes at the expense of southerners, it was clear that Newman retained an affection for the subject matter.
 Many of these songs are just nasty without any redeeming humour – songs like ‘Mr. Sheep’ are sour cutdowns without any compensatory cleverness.
 Newman’s music also feels more reliant on blues vamps than usual and Born Again feels like a classic era Randy Newman record that he mostly phoned in.

 The sour humour works fine on ‘It’s The Money That I Love’, because the subject doesn’t require any sympathy.
-Second track, ‘The Story of a Rock and Roll Band’, a loving tribute from a misguided ELO fan, is quirky and fun.
+The second track, ‘The Story of a Rock and Roll Band’, a loving tribute from a misguided ELO fan, is quirky and fun.
 But after that solid start, Born Again is tough going.
 The second half highlight is the weirdo yacht rock of ‘Spies’, but it’s more notable for its lyrics than the music.

 Born Again killed off Newman’s momentum as a pop artist – with his success of 1981’s Ragtime soundtrack, you could argue that soundtracks became Newman’s main focus and his singer/songwriter material became a hobby.